sam38124/GlitterTS/README.md

 # GlitterTS

-### Glitter is a cross-platform hybrid development framework that can develop android, ios and web applications at the same time
+### Glitter is a cross-platform hybrid framework that can develop Android,IOS and Web applications at the same time

 -------